-Too many river cruises to choose from?
+Desiring a river cruise but too many to choose from?
 In the last 10 years, the river cruise business has expanded tremendously.
 River cruises can be experienced all around the world: Africa, Asia, India, Europe, to even the major rivers in the U.S. and Canada.
 Accommodations and amenities can range from premium to ultra-luxury.
 For my first experience on the river, I chose AmaWaterway’s 7-night “Romantic Danube” cruise, departing from Vilshofen, Germany to Budapest, Hungary, on one of their newer ships, AmaViola.

 A big difference between river cruises and most ocean cruises is shore excursions being included in your cruise fare.
 AmaWaterways offers a multitude of tours in every port, designed to accommodate different experiences and different activity levels, from “gentle” walkers to active cycling and hiking.
 Each tour member is equipped with their own headset that tunes into your guide’s microphone, so you can move and look at each attraction at your own pace.
-I have to say that we had outstanding guides on all of our tours, their extensive knowledge of the region and history was impressive, plus their command of English was excellent -some were ex-pats married to locals.
-Here are some of our highlights: A day trip offered out of Linz to Český Krumlov – a quaint medieval town, UNESCO World Heritage Site, in southern Bohemia, Czech Republic.
-Set in a forest, bordered by the Vltava River, the elevated castle is surrounded by small shops, restaurants and a zig-zag of cobblestone streets.
+I have to say that we had outstanding guides on all of our tours, their extensive knowledge of the region and history was impressive, plus their command of English was excellent- some were ex-pats married to locals.
+Here are some of our highlights: a day trip offered out of Linz to Český Krumlov – a quaint medieval town, UNESCO World heritage Site, in Southern Bohemia, Czech Republic.
+Set in a forest, bordered by the Vltava River, the elevated castle is surrounded by small shops, restaurants an da zig-zag of cobblestone streets.
 Definitely a destination I would like to return to and try river rafting.
-Cooking Class in Bratislava, Slovakia, where we learned how to make a savory sheep cheese soup and sweet dessert dumplings.
-An optional guided tour of the Schönbrunn Palace in Vienna, UNESCO World Heritage Site, showcasing the lifestyle and riches of the Habsburg family – this tour had an additional cost but was offered complimentary to guests that booked with Santa Barbara Travel.
+Cooking class in Bratislava, Slovakia, where we learned how to make savory sheep cheese soup and sweet dessert dumplings.
+An optional guided tour of the Schönbrunn Palace n Vienna, UNESCO World Heritage Site, showcasing the lifestyle and riches of the Habsburg family – this tour had an additional cost but was offered complimentary to guests that booked with Santa Barbara Travel.
 The architecture, furnishings and paintings are impressive capturing key points in royal history, the expansive outdoor gardens breath-taking, and the carriage house showcased the Imperial Family’s fanciest mode of transportation, plus treasured garments.

 In Part 3, I will write about Budapest.